-- 1 Go to Configuration > Object > WDS Profile in your root AP Web Configurator and click Add. - 2 Enter a profile name, an SSID for the WDS, and a pre-shared key. - 3 Do steps 1 and 2 for the wireless repeater using the same SSID and pre-shared key. - 4 Once the security settings of peer sides match one another, the connection between the root and repeater Zyxel Devices is made.
+- 1 Go to Configuration > Object > WDS Profile in your root AP Web Configurator and click Add. - 2 Enter a profile name, a WDS SSID, and a pre-shared key. - 3 Go to Configuration > Wireless > AP Management, select the Radio WDS Profile of the radio on which you are setting the WDS connection to use the WDS profile you set, and click Apply. - 4 Do steps 1 and 3 for the wireless repeater using the same WDS SSID and pre-shared key. - 5 Once the security settings of peer sides match one another, the connection between the root and repeater Zyxel Devices is made. - (Optional) If your Zyxel Device supports wireless bridging, you can extend a wired network from the port on the wireless repeater, do the following step: - Go to Configuration > Wireless > AP Management, select Setup WDS Wireless Bridging to enable wireless bridge on the wireless repeater. - 7 Connect the client device to the Zyxel Device's port with an Ethernet cable.